-Founded during the Meiji period (1868-1912), the Kyozome-kai (Kyoto Dyed Products Association) has both carried on the essence of Kyoto’s traditional craftsmanship and artistry and pushed it forward.
+Since its founding in 1889, the Kyozome-kai (Kyoto Dyed Products Association) has not only carried on the essence of traditional craftsmanship and artistry in Kyoto, it has helped move it forward.

-When the association’s headquarters, the Kyozome Kaikan (Kyoto Dyed Product Convention Hall), was rebuilt, Kyozome Garden was created on its roof to give tasteful expression to the four seasons within a simple composition featuring a modern design that is based on the motif of rolls of fabric quietly fluttering over a water surface.
+Ueyakato Landscape created Kyozome Garden on the rooftop of the association's headquarters, Kyozome Kaikan, for its rebuilding.
+This garden gives tasteful expression to each of the four seasons through a simple composition that features a modern design motif of fabric rolls fluttering quietly over a water surface.

 Ueyakato Landscape created this design in collaboration with Nobutaka Nagahama of E-DESIGN Inc.

-The garden creates a deeply impressive scene composed of new key points by using traditional Kyoto gardening methods to use and rearrange pure and unprocessed stones belonging to the famous “Seven Stones of the Kamo River”* (Kamo no nanaishi) such as Kurama stones, Maguro stones, Kibune stones and Itokake stones) without processing them, but instead using them in their pure state.
+The garden creates a deeply impressive scene composed of new key points achieved by applying traditional Kyoto gardening techniques to the configuration of stones from the famous "Seven Stones of the Kamo River" (including Kurama stones, Maguro stones, Kibune stones and Itokake stones) without processing them, but instead using them in their pure state.

 Location: Nakagyo-ku, Kyoto